jjbursik/jjbursik..github.io/_posts/2015-01-13-linux-epel.md

 7. Check in all the code and GitHub will host the site for you.

 It's that simple.
 Now have fun and customize to your needs.
 Some tips:

-M
-* Blogs are stored in the `_posts` directory.
+1. Blogs are stored in the `_posts` directory.
-* Site html code (which really doesn't need to be touched unless you want to change it) is in the `_site` directory.
+2. Site html code (which really doesn't need to be touched unless you want to change it) is in the `_site` directory.
-* All main page documentation is the `_config.yml` file
+3. All main page documentation is the `_config.yml` file
-* If your main pages aren't taking place, I had to modify the html because it was pointing to a JSON file.
+4. If your main pages aren't taking place, I had to modify the html because it was pointing to a JSON file.
 This was in the `_site/blog/index.html` file.
-* To run and refresh your build locally, run `jekyll serve --watch`
+5. To run and refresh your build locally, run `jekyll serve --watch`